nielsdimmers/passwordManager/README.md

-# passwordManager
+# password generator
-Just a simple, password manager based on Diceware.
+Just a simple, password generator based on Diceware.